whipper-team/whipper/README.md

 ------------
 - cdparanoia, for the actual ripping
 - cdrdao, for session, TOC, pregap, and ISRC extraction
-- GStreamer and its python bindings, for encoding
+- GStreamer and its python bindings, for encoding (it's going to be removed soon™)
   - gstreamer0.10-base-plugins >= 0.10.22 for appsink
   - gstreamer0.10-good-plugins for wav encoding (it depends on the Linux distro used)
 - python musicbrainzngs, for metadata lookup